 The HTTP(S) proxy uses a regional URL map to make a routing determination based on HTTP attributes (such as the request path, cookies, or headers).
 Based on the routing decision, the proxy forwards client requests to specific regional backend services.
 The URL map can specify additional actions to take such as rewriting headers, sending redirects to clients, and configuring timeout policies (among others).

-A regional backend service distributes requests to healthy backends (either instance groups containing Compute Engine VMs or NEGs containing GKE containers, or Private Service Connect NEGs pointing to supported Google APIs and services.
+A regional backend service distributes requests to healthy backends: instance groups containing Compute Engine VMs, NEGs containing GKE containers, or Private Service Connect NEGs pointing to supported Google APIs and services.

 One or more backends must be connected to the backend service.
 Because the scope of an internal HTTP(S) load balancer is regional, not global, clients and backend VMs or endpoints must all be in the same region.
 Backends can be instance groups or NEGs in any of the following configurations: